vocdoni/vocdoni-manager-backend/manager/README.md

 ### deleteMembers
-The calls fails if no `memberIDs` are provided.
+The calls fails if no `memberIds` are provided.
 Duplcate member IDs are ignored.
-The following constriant applies `length(memberIDs) = count+length(invalidIDs)+duplicates`.
+The following constriant applies `length(memberIds) = count+length(invalidIds)+duplicates`.
 The duplicates are not provided by the response but they can be calculated from the above constraint.

 - Request
 ```json